tcm25sibdg03/tcm25sibdg03/REBD/REBD05.md

   PRIMARY KEY ('isbn')
 );

-CREATE TABLE IF NOT EXISTS loja ( idLoja INT NOT NULL, cidade VARCHAR(50) NOT NULL, rua VARCHAR(50) NOT NULL,
+CREATE TABLE IF NOT EXISTS 'loja' (
+  'idLoja' INT NOT NULL,
+  'cidade' VARCHAR(50) NOT NULL,
+  'rua' VARCHAR(50) NOT NULL,
-  PRIMARY KEY (idLoja)
+  PRIMARY KEY ('idLoja')
 );

 CREATE TABLE IF NOT EXISTS cliente (